-The SPARCC Stocking tree will be up along with the Alternative Christmas Giving (ACG) tables both in the Narthex and in the Community Center from Sunday, December 3rd through Sunday, December 17th.
-Please take time to stop by one of the ACG tables.
-Members of the Mission Committee will be there to answer any questions that you may have.
+The SPARCC Stocking tree will be up along with the Alternative Christmas Giving (ACG) tables both in the Narthex and in the Community Center from Sunday, December 2nd through Sunday, December 23rd.

 BackPack Kids Program

-BackPack Kids is a local program for those children in Sarasota County who qualify for free meals at their school.
+BackPack Kids is a local program for children in Sarasota and Manatee Counties who qualify for free meals at their school.
 Pine Shores is partnered with All Faiths Food Bank and Gulf Gate Elementary again this year.
 For each $160 donation received, one child will receive a backpack of food each Friday during the school year to take home for weekend nutrition.
-We are currently providing 60 backpacks a week for children at Gulf Gate Elementary.
+Unfortunately, the number of children in need has grown this year and we are currently providing 80 backpacks a week for children at Gulf Gate Elementary.

 Children’s Healthy Pantry

-(CHP) was founded in 2010 with the objective of providing at-risk children in Title 1 schools in Sarasota Country with additional nourishment each day during the school year.
+(CHP) was founded in 2010 with the objective of providing at-risk children in Title 1 schools in Sarasota and Manatee counties with additional nourishment each day during the school year.
 Title 1 schools are those where at least 40% of children are from low income families.
 In many cases, the healthy snack and the bottle of water each child receives serve as dinner or are taken home to share with younger siblings.
-CHP is now delivering 30,000 snacks and 5,500 bottles of water per month to eleven Title 1 schools.
-Unfortunately, this serves far short of the thousands of children who are Title 1 eligible.
+CHP is now delivering snacks and bottles of water to twelve Title 1 schools.
+The total cost per month is $8,000 or $96,000 a year.
+Unfortunately, this is far short of the thousands of children who are Title 1 eligible.
 For every $65 raised, CHP can provide for one child for the entire school year.
 Students should be able to concentrate on their school activities rather than the emptiness in their stomachs.
 Childhood hunger is everyone’s responsibility.

 Day Camp Scholarships